-As you adjust to living during the COVID-19 pandemic, you’ve probably taken precautions like social distancing, cleaning/sanitizing your home, and paying extra close attention to anyone you may come in contact with.
+As you adjust to the living during the COVID-19 pandemic, you’ve probably taken precautions like social distancing, cleaning/sanitizing your home, and paying extra close attention to anyone you may come in contact with.
 But what happens if you need to visit the dentist?
 Is it safe to go to their office while the Coronavirus is still a risk?
 Keep reading to learn some of the ways your dentist in Orlando is keeping their patients and staff safe.

 Appointing a safety champion is one of the primary ways your dentist is lowering the risk of COVID-19 in their practice.
 This is an office member that monitors the halls, bathrooms, and any other common areas to ensure that there isn’t any unnecessary contact between patients and staff.
 Essentially, the safety champion can help everyone maintain social distancing as much as possible.
 They will also keep tabs on hand sanitizing stations, making sure that sterilization is at the ready for everyone.
 This job is simple, yet it keeps everything running smoothly in the office for patients and staff.